rosenpass/rosenpass/papers/whitepaper.md

 - Extra section with a list of timers used.
 - Fix a typo where the old `ct1` name was used for `sctr` (the static responder KEM ciphertext)
 - Rename the session id/session lookup table from `index` to `sessions`
+- Fix a typo where the biscuit no was asserted to be smaller or equal to the peer's biscuit used variable, where it should have been bigger or equal to

 ## Protocol version 1 -- 2023-03-04